thanegill/website/blog/docker-a-strong-opinion.md

 allocating resources to botnets.

 ### Lightweight containers are not always performant

-TODO: not sure about the wording here.
-Maybe this should be focussed more on the fact that people see docker for seperation more so then performance?

 There is somehow the believe that containers are "lightweight".
 They contain only the libraries and binaries (or they should) that are needed to run your